How to cook with a microwave

 If you thought pasta always goes mushy in the microwave, think again.
-Jack's mouth-watering meal for one can be easily doubled – if you can bear to share, that is.
+Jack's mouth-watering meal for one can be easily doubled.
 You can even take it to work: simply pack the components separately, then pop in the microwave at the first signs of a pre-lunch tummy rumble.

 Microwave bacon & bean casserole

 Microwave peanut butter & jam brownies

 Fancy a freshly baked brownie without the long wait?
 A few storecupboard ingredients and just 15 minutes are all you need to make this chocolatey sweet treat, which beats a plain old mug cake any day.
 It's microwave magic!

 This perfect personal portion of pasta can be on the table in a mere 25 minutes, with a rich garlic and herb tomato sauce that would have any Italian mama fooled into thinking you'd been slaving over a hot stove.

 An Indian-inspired rice dish that will become your go-to recipe for using up leftover vegetables lurking in your fridge.
 Spiced with cumin, cinnamon and cardamom, this fast and flavour-packed one-pot makes a quick and easy midweek meal.